runzhigu/hugo-mock-landing-page-domain-name/README.md

 Publishes the compiled static files to the gh-pages branch, which is used by GitHub Pages to serve the website.

 Auto deploy to domain: marsgu.com
+* Note some time there is error "Domain marsgu.com is not eligible for HTTPS at this time" which has to do with my github/namechamp account, TA said it is ok.
+All the process are correct.